 - 5.7 Policy AD 2 Historical or Character Areas.
 Provides specific policy management for our heritage assets in line with HED feedback, and that of Members, suggesting a 'presumption against' such signage.
 Reference is also included to signage aspects of the Management Plan / Conservation Plan for the historic Derry Walls. - 5.8 Consultee feedback suggested that there was merit in providing an additional bespoke policy to manage advertisements at a local level in relation to our heritage assets.
 HED had concerns with the potential of a single policy on outdoor advertisement to underplay the important contribution of heritage assets.
 It is considered that draft Policy AD 2 in the LDP PS addresses this concern and offers the same protection as the relevant Policies contained in PPS 6 (BH9, BH13 and ATC 3) which relate to signage / advertisement matters on or in such heritage features. - 5.9 DFI Roads expressed the need for a reference to Light Emitting Diode (LED) lighting which has become increasingly widespread in use after the publication of PPS 17 in 2006.
-This was based on the lack of coverage of LED's in PPS17 and the potential for their impact on amenity or road safety if used inappropriately.
-It is considered appropriate to include such a specific reference in the Policy Justification to LED lighting.
-It is considered that Annex A & B as contained within PPS17 are still relevant and fit-for-purpose. - 5.10 Historic Environment Division (HED) considered that there was an opportunity for The Council to provide further protection of the distinctive character of its historic environment, with the introduction of a specific Signage / Advertisement policy for such heritage assets.
-It was felt that such a specific policy would unify and reinforce The Council's commitment to maintaining the character and setting of such historic assets through the management of advertising within their proximity.
-It is considered appropriate for such an additional bespoke Signage / Advertisement policy to be drafted for such heritage assets. - 5.11 The Council's own Marketing Department recognises the need to constrain temporary banner proliferation, especially in such places as the Foyle Quay, Strabane Tinnies, Ebrington Square and prominent gateway locations, as well as on or near historic buildings. - 5.12 Policies AD 1 and AD 2 have been developed in accordance with the existing policies and legislation, the SPPS, the Council's own strategy and specific consultation feedback from key consultees.
-The polices will permit proposals for advertisement consent only if it does not prejudice the safety of the public, or road users.
-Advertisement consent will only be granted if it does not detract from heritage assets.
+This concern is based on the lack of coverage of LED's in PPS17 and the potential for their impact on amenity or road safety if used inappropriately.
+It is therefore considered appropriate to include the following key text (underlined below) in the Justification & Amplification paragraphs of the LDP, following Policy AD 1.
+The non-underlined text below provides the detailed technical guidance / requirements that the Council and Dfl will expect any LED proposals to meet.
+Otherwise, it is considered that Annex A & B as contained within PPS17 are still relevant and fit-for-purpose.